KempnerInstitute/chess-data/README.md

 def copy_first_file(source_dir, target_dir):
     for root, dirs, files in os.walk(source_dir):
         if not files:
             continue  # Skip if there are no files in the current directory
-        #if '.git' in

         # Get the relative path of the current directory with respect to the source_dir
         relative_path = os.path.relpath(root, source_dir)